 - Identify luxury items

 A few luxury items are definitely a way to get eyeballs to notice the listings and make it stand out.
 However, this must be in addition to the basic comforts.
 Travelers can filter down listings on most vacation travel portals which will have a huge impact on their travel experience.
-It is important to clearly identify these items of luxury and mention it in to describe the property listing.
+It is important to clearly identify these items of luxury and mention them in to describe the property listing.

 - Generating the reviews and responding to them

 Reviews can make or break a vacation rental.
 It goes without saying.
 If you concentrate sufficiently on the guest experience, the property will generate positive feedback that will translate into more reservations and higher rates.

 But without the work, that won’t be possible.
 You will have to check and answer reviews and queries regularly-good or wrong.
 Answering a negative review will allow you to address and improve the issue for the following year.
-It will also demonstrate your commitment to improving a guest’s experience and some case will hold its worth as compared to a response to a positive review.
+It will also demonstrate your commitment to improving a guest’s experience and some case will hold their worth as compared to a response to a positive review.

 - Create a financial plan and identify goals

 Take a step forward to ensure your final goal of renting your holiday property is understood.
 All revenue-based decisions on the rental will be affected by what you decide.

 Using this property only as a vehicle for investment?
-This could also translate as a business in the long run and ultimately you can place the property for sale on the market along with the vacation rental model along with it.
+This could also translate as a business in the long run and ultimately you can place the property for sale on the market along with the vacation rental model.
 A huge attraction for potential buyers!

 Want to cover the cost of your investment in the property?
 Owning a second home can be for a number of reasons.
 You could want to spend some time living there or perhaps even look to hold on to it and sell it after a while.
 Either way, holiday properties are income-generating assets that you can put to use to make you money.